ellipsisComma/weird-waves/README.md

 |`notes`|string|no|plaintext or phrasing HTML content notes|
 |`banger`|boolean|no|`true` if the show is recommended|

-The "+ Show" button in the Booth section adds a randomly-selected show to the playlist; the "+ Banger" button does the same, but only picks from shows for which `banger` is set to `true`.
+The "+ Show" button in the Booth section adds a randomly-selected show to the queue; the "+ Banger" button does the same, but only picks from shows for which `banger` is set to `true`.

 ## Adding schedules

 Schedules are themed (or just random) groups of shows that vary week by week, with each new schedule appearing in the landing/welcome section on Monday at 00:00 (UTC+0).
-The shows on the schedule can be added to the end of the playlist by clicking the "+ Schedule" button.
+The shows on the schedule can be added to the end of the queue by clicking the "+ Schedule" button.
 The schedule section only displays if the schedule file exists, loads, and parses (as JSON), otherwise it remains hidden.

 Each schedule file is a JSON file whose name should by default be `schedule-[date].json`, e.g. `schedule-2024-12-30.json`.
 The `[date]` is the ISO format date string for that week's Monday.
 The file is fetched in a way that busts the browser's cache, so you don't need to use any further cache-busting in the file's URL.
 The file should contain an object with three properties: